D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: System Model and Problem Formulation

 $p_{j}$ can only be successfully decoded by GW if $\text{RSSI}_{j}$ is not less than its Receiver Sensitivity ($\text{RS}$). $\text{RS}_{j}$ is determined by the $\text{\text{SF}}_{j}$ and $\text{BW}_{j}$ of $p_{j}$, which can be expressed as:

 where $\text{NF}$ is the Noise Figure which is a fixed value depending on the hardware, and $\text{SNR}_{j}$ depends only on the $\text{\text{SF}}_{j}$.
-The $\text{RSs}$ corresponding to different SF and BW combinations are shown in TABLE \ref{tab1}\cite{Datasheet}: \\

-In Section \ref{CollisionModel}, the co-SF interference between packets is modelled as co-SF collisions.
-Given the quasi-orthogonality of SF\cite{quasi}, we incorporated the inter-SF interference into the Signal-to-Interference-plus-Noise Ratio (SINR) calculations for packets.
+The $\text{RSs}$ corresponding to different SF and BW combinations are shown in TABLE \ref{tab1}\cite{Datasheet}: \\ Given the quasi-orthogonality of SF, we incorporated the inter-SF interference into the Signal-to-Interference-plus-Noise Ratio (SINR) calculations for packets.
 The $\text{SINR}_{j}$ of $p_{j}$ can be expressed as:

 where $\sum_{k\ne j,\text{\text{SF}}_{k}\ne \text{\text{SF}}_{j},\text{\text{CF}}_{k}= \text{\text{CF}}_{j}}\text{RSSI}_{k}$ is interference from the packets having reception overlap with $p_{j}$ with the same CF and different SF and $\text{N}_{0}\text{W}(u,\delta_{2}^{2})$ is the Additative White Gaussian Noise (AWGN). $p_{j}$ can only be successfully decoded by GW when $\text{SINR}_{j}$ is not less than its SINR threshold ($\text{SINR}^{\text{req}}_{j}$), which is determined by $\text{\text{SF}}_{j}$.
 The SINR thresholds for different SFs are shown in TABLE \ref{tab2}\cite{Datasheet}: \\ Based on the analysis presented above, $p_{j}$ can only be successfully received by GW if both $\text{RSSI}_{j}$ and $\text{SINR}_{j}$ are not loss than the thresholds. $S_{j}$ is a binary variable that denotes whether $p_{j}$ is lost in the propagation process due to its weak signal strength, which can be expressed as: